patrickbwarren/qgis-survex-import/README.md

 * features carry _z_ dimension (elevation) data ;
 * create passage walls, cross-sections, and polygons from LRUD data ;
 * CRS can be set from PROJ.4 string embedded in .3d file ;
-* batch save results to ESRI shapefiles.
+* batch save results with full metadata to ESRI shapefiles.

 ### Installation